Article by Aaron Johnson, Owner & Inventor of SHOTBOX

 If you haven't taken your own photos, you may need to venture into the World Wide Web to harvest.
 Keep in mind that you usually get what you pay for out there.
 Just googling for your imagery may result in a lot of crappy images to sort through.
 You've probably noticed that often the better googled images have watermarks to the various stock sites.
 Going to a specialty site usually always means better quality and selection.
 I recommend that you subscribe to a good stock photo website, some of which are free or low-cost for decent images.
-A of my few recommendations are istockphotos.com (fee-based) and Pixabay.com (free.)
-Also always consider the copyright and make sure you only use images that you have rights for.
+A few recommendations are istockphotos.com (fee-based) and Pixabay.com (free.)
+Consider the copyright and make sure you only use images that you have rights for.

 Tip #3: Make Your Camera Your Best Friend